 Nat was in dolphin heaven.
 I could see her fighting the urge to wrap her arms around one of them and give it a hug.
 It was either that, or she was trying to decide what the outcome would be if she jumped into the water with them.
 In the end, all she could do was fall even more in love with her favourite animal.

-Read More : The best things to do in Streaky Bay
+Read More : The Best Things to do in Streaky Bay

 Where: Whyalla Marina in South Australia